- mixed register trombone, Rhodes electric piano

 This is another gorgeous song from yesteryear.
 The music was penned by Hoagy Carmichael ("Stardust", "Georgia on My Mind" and others).
 Its a beautiful melody and sits well with the trombone.

 My arrangement features the jazz guitar paired with vibes.1 The bone solo section is based on quartal-voiced harmony for a bit of contrast.
+It was remixed January 2019 to bring out the background parts.

 FORM is Intro › AABA (tune) › Bone solo › B (Vibes Solo) › A (Tune Recap and coda)